 PG&E states that AC interference can occur when an AC transmission line is located near metallic components of its pipeline system.
-There are three types of AC Interference: Inductive Coupling, Resistive Coupling, and Captive
+There are three types of AC Interference: Inductive Coupling, Resistive Coupling, and Captive Coupling.
+Approximately 35 percent or 3,010 miles of PG&E's natural gas

-&lt;sup>484 Exh.
+&lt;sup>490 Exh.
 PG&E-1 at 8-11, Table 8-2.

-&lt;sup>485 Inductive Coupling occurs when pipelines receive AC voltages and related currents from the electromagnetic field that is generated from electricity flowing on AC transmission lines.
+&lt;sup>491 Inductive Coupling occurs when pipelines receive AC voltages and related currents from the electromagnetic field that is generated from electricity flowing on AC transmission lines.
 See Exh.
 PG&E-1 at 8-AtchA-1.